East Of Culture – Different Sounds Art’n’Music Festival

 East of Culture is a cultural project integrating artists from cities in eastern Poland (Bialystok, Lublin and Rzeszow) and artists from Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, Moldavia and Ukraine).
 It is carried out by the National Centre for Culture and the three Polish cities.
 The project aims at presenting and helping discover the unique aspects of each culture as well as at facilitating the sharing of artistic experiences.
 Over time, the festival has become a bridge connecting our eastern partners with broader European culture.
-In 2018, East of Culture takes place for the 6th time.
 The project has been made possible thanks to the involvement of creative groups and local governments of Eastern Poland and the Ministry of Culture and National Heritage.